getnamo/myo-ue4/README.md

  7. Play and test your scaling adjust as needed.

 (Optional) Use key and axis events in any input derived class blueprint (such as controller).
 Note note that any events you override will cause Engine->Input mapping to stop working for that bind.

+Note that only the last paired myo emits input mapping events.

 ####*Input Axis Events and Buttons Available*####